flueke/mvme/doc/sphinx/source/vme_script.rst

 accumulator logic.

 mvlc_stack_begin/end only has an effect when manually executing the VME Script, e.g. via *Run* in the VME Script Editor.
-During the DAQ initialization phase, if a script that is part of a MVCL readout stack (e.g. module readout) is processed, the mvlc_stack_begin/end lines do not have any effect (the commands inside the block still do!).
+During the DAQ initialization phase, if a script that is part of a MVLC readout stack (e.g. module readout) is processed, the mvlc_stack_begin/end lines are ignored and the block contents are used normally as part of the resulting readout stack.

 .. _vme_command-mvlc_custom_begin: